akshayhamilton/akshayhamilton/README.md

 - 👋 Hi, I’m @akshayhamilton.....### Welcome to my Profile!
 - 👀 I’m interested in ...
-Data Science
+Data Science & Finance
 - 🌱 I’m currently learning ...
 R
 - 💞️ I’m looking to collaborate on ...
 R
 - 📫 How to reach me ... akshayhamilton8@gmail.com